vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

   return false;
 }
 ```
 This example starts from the `Container` object for brevity.
 It is identical to the [hello world](#hello-world) example, except `Put` and `Get` operations that failed due to the network being down (no connection) are retried.
-In production code you may want to limit the attempts, or have some signal mechanism for network connectivity.
+In production code you may want to limit the attempts, or have a signal that indicates the return of network connectivity.

 > If the retry mechanism returns std::errc::not_supported then no retry is possible.
 It is important that clients check the error code after a retry, or clients could continually attempt an operation that will never succeed.